kevinvincent/ha-wyzesense/README.md

 * Removes a sensor.
 Make sure you call this service with the correct MAC address of the sensor (which is the string of numbers and possibly letters that looks like `777A4656`).
 You can find this in the entity's attributes in the developer section.

 ## Troubleshooting
+* Passing dongle hidraw device into Docker:
+  * Please follow the steps outlined in this issue: https://github.com/kevinvincent/ha-wyzesense/issues/66
 * Permission denied /dev/hidraw0
   * Additional Information
     * If you see this error on a Hassio installation please follow Reporting an Issue below.
 It is most likely an issue with your specific setup.